MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 ## Exercise 3: Invoking methods

+### Scenario 3

+In this exercise, you'll use WMI and CIM commands to invoke methods of repository objects.

+The main tasks for this exercise are as follows:

+1. Invoke a CIM method.
+1. Invoke a WMI method.

 ### Task 1: Invoke a CIM method

 1. To restart **LON-DC1**, enter the following command in the **Windows PowerShell** console, and then press the Enter key: